DavideSalvetti/arduino_activity_classification/README.md

 <a href="https://www.flaticon.com/free-icons/man" title="man icons">Man icons created by Freepik - Flaticon</a>
 <a href="https://www.flaticon.com/free-icons/question-mark" title="question mark icons">Question mark icons created by Freepik - Flaticon</a>
 <a href="https://www.flaticon.com/free-icons/activity" title="activity icons">Activity icons created by Freepik - Flaticon</a>

+This README.md file was partially taken from <a href="https://github.com/othneildrew/Best-README-Template/blob/master/README.md">this link</a>.
+Thank you <a href="https://github.com/othneildrew">othneildrew</a>!